 By the time you start getting to larger fleets, perhaps comprising numbers of company cars, delivery vans and heavy goods vehicles, the sheer administrative overhead can become a major headache.
 In the specific context of insurance, having an individual policy for each vehicle in your fleet can make that administrative task even worse.

-This means that the first immediately apparent benefit of fleet insurance is that it potentially offers one policy for all of the vehicles in your fleet.
+This means that the first immediately apparent benefits of fleet insurance is that it potentially offers one policy for all of the vehicles in your fleet.
 That may well prove to be a huge reduction in your administrative overhead by virtue of having one annual renewal date.

 It also means you only have one relationship to manage with one insurer, as opposed to several.

 In many domains of business, it is a reality of life that the more custom you give to a provider or supplier, the more you will be able to apply commercial leverage to your advantage in terms of pricing.

 Broadly speaking, this logic holds good in the area of insurance too.
 Having a single policy with a single provider of fleet insurance may well mean that you are likely to obtain a more cost-effective solution than if you have an individual policy per vehicle.

 Occasionally, it is possible to hear people expressing concerns about the viability of fleet insurance in their particular business situation.